saffatbokul/modern-streaming-data-pipeline/README.md

 ### Overview 🚀

-This project demonstrates a data streaming pipeline where Apache Airflow ingests data from an API and sen, processes it using Apache Spark, and persists it in Apache Cassandra.
+This project demonstrates a data streaming pipeline where Apache Airflow fetches data from an API and sends it the Kafka topic.
+Apache Spark then reads the user data from Kafka and processes and writes it to a Cassandra NOSQL database.
 It's like a data highway, with each component playing a crucial role in the smooth flow of information!

 ### Architecture 🌐